-From coffee to candles, the yummiest pumpkin spice products of 2021 | CNN Underscored
+Pumpkin spice season is here: 24 items you'll want to buy ASAP | CNN Underscored

 One Fur All 100% Natural Soy Wax Candle, Pumpkin Spice ($21.99; amazon.com)

-With sweet smells of pumpkin and cinnamon, this soy candle is not only eco-friendly but perfect for any pet-loving home as it’s created to mask pet-made scents (you know the ones we’re talking about).
+With sweet smells of pumpkin and cinnamon, this soy candle is not only eco-friendly but perfect for any pet-loving home, as it’s created to mask pet-made scents (you know the ones we’re talking about).

 WoodWick Jar Candle, Pumpkin Butter ($27.99; bedbathandbeyond.com)